Visit Pantelleria: hot springs, caves, complete guide

 Therapeutic properties

 This natural sauna is used by tourists and locals alike to treat rheumatism.
-There is another sauna on the island, in the Grotto dei Briganti (Bandits Cave).
-The Favare can also be used as a sauna.
+The Favara can also be used as a sauna.

-In addition to the benefits you’d expect from a sauna, the invigorating thermal vapours and gases (from the caves and the Favares) are good for the respiratory system.
+In addition to the benefits you’d expect from a sauna, the invigorating thermal vapours and gases (from the caves and the Favare) are good for the respiratory system.

 These fumes release a mixture of gases with stable concentrations and ratios.
 According to an analytical report published in 1994, there are high concentrations (several thousand ppm) of hydrogen (H2) and methane (CH₄).
 Methane is also present in lower concentrations in all the hot springs of the island.

-There are also varying amounts of helium, depending on the favare.
+There are also varying amounts of helium, depending on the favara.
 Concentrations of 10 ppm and more have been recorded.
 Its (natural) concentration in the atmosphere is around 5 ppm.

-From the cave of Benikulà, I continued my walk along an easy, well-marked path, following the route of the “Favare Grande“.
-The Favare is an intermittent emission of steam and gas produced by the volcanic activity of Pantelleria.
+After visiting the Benikulà cave, you can continue your hike along the clearly marked, easy ‘Favara Grande‘ route.
+The Favara is an intermittent emission of steam and gas produced by the volcanic activity of Pantelleria.
 The temperature can reach 100°C.

-The trail to the Favares Volcanic Activity Zone winds through a beautiful plateau and takes about 50 minutes.
-This place is a geothermal wonder where you can see numerous fumaroles (favares).
+The trail to the Favare Volcanic Activity Zone winds through a beautiful plateau and takes about 50 minutes.
+This place is a geothermal wonder where you can see numerous fumaroles (favare).

-Just before you reach Favare Grande, the fumaroles (‘Fumarole della Vecchia Caserma’) emit impressive vapours from a slab next to a disused building (an old military barracks made of lava stone), which is well worth a stop.
-This former barracks is located on a hill just off the signposted path.
-But it’s still accessible in less than 2 minutes.
+Just before you reach Favara Grande, the fumaroles (‘Fumarole della Vecchia Caserma’) emit impressive vapours from a slab next to a disused building (an old military barracks made of lava stone), which is well worth a stop.
+This former barracks is located near a peak and not far from the marked trail.
+It takes less than two minutes to reach it.

 On the surface you can see a large number of fissures from which steam escapes.